 If you go over your credit limit, your credit card company may add the over-limit amount to your minimum payment, lower your credit line, or even close the account if you’re exceeding the limit too often.
 Also, your credit score will drop if the balance is still over the limit when reported to the credit bureaus.
 That said, it’s more likely that the card’s issuer will simply decline any transaction that would result in the balance exceeding the credit limit.

-Even when you’ve given your credit card company permission to authorize over-limit charges, card issuers can only assess one over-limit fee per billing cycle, and that fee cannot exceed the amount by which the cardholder has gone over the limit.
+Even when you’ve given your credit card company permission to authorize over-limit charges, a card issuer can only assess one over-limit fee per billing cycle, and that fee cannot exceed the amount by which you’ve gone over the limit.